heremaps/naksha/docs/AUTH.md

 **NOTE** for **Actions**:
   * **Limited View** - means, read of resource is allowed BUT without exposing `properies` object (so typically one can read `id`, `title`, `description` etc but not `properties` object)
+  * **Filtered** read restricted resource instances - means, instances that are read restricted, they will be filtered from the result rather than raising exception like forbidden access

 ### 3.1 Storage